4lbi3/memento-mcp-extended/openspec/changes/archive/2025-11-12-fix-temporal-relationship-integrity/proposal.md

 # Fix Temporal Relationship Integrity

+## Why
+The Neo4j storage provider has critical data integrity issues in its temporal versioning system that cause exponential proliferation of phantom relationships.
+This leads to graph corruption, unreliable semantic search, and storage bloat.
+The system must ensure that all entity versioning operations maintain complete bidirectional relationship integrity.

+## What Changes
+- Refactor entity versioning operations to centralize logic and eliminate relationship orphaning
+- Add temporal validation to all relationship creation operations
+- Create comprehensive test coverage for temporal integrity
+- Document the new temporal versioning capability in the specs

 ## Problem Statement

 The Neo4j storage provider currently has **critical data integrity issues** in its temporal versioning system that lead to graph corruption: